 A quick and easy compost method if you don't have manure but do have a good supply of grass clippings.
 Grass is quite high in nitrogen.
 Mix one part of sawdust with four parts of fresh grass clippings.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I like to use newspapers and grass clipping in my vegetable garden for mulch.
 I would like to know if I can use grass clippings from a lawn that has been treated with a weed and feed or crabgrass preventer.
 If I can, how long after being treated can I use them?

 I have been using grass clippings as mulch in my veggie garden for many years.
 While we have changed to organic "weed & feed" products over the years, I have always done this.
 Generally, we wait until the lawn has been cut twice before adding to our garden, to make sure I am not getting any product into my veggie gardens.
 I have never found the clippings to impede the gardens growth in any way & it does a wonderful job of keeping moisture in & weeds out.

 No one should use those chemicals in a place where people and pets walk.
 Do not put them on your garden.
 Even grass that has been cut several times still has the chemicals in it because they are in the soil the grass grew in.
 Just like it will be in the soil of your garden.

 I have over an acre of lawn that I mow and sweep.
 My question is what can I do with the grass clippings that I sweep up?
 I have already given mulch a thought, but don't know were it would be useful for me.

 Hardiness Zone: 7a

-By Michael from Guntersville, AL
+By michael austin from Guntersville, AL